d2tracy/MACS_401_Final_Project/README.md

 ## Goals:
-To determine whether the earthquakes occuring in the Alaska Subduction Zone area and the Chilean Subduction Zone area follow the Gutenberg-Reicher Law.
+To create a sequence of code that can take a list of earthquake imputs as a csv file and display them in a Gutenberg-Richer regression graph.

 ## Motivation:
-I am interested in better understanding the frequency that magnitude 9.0 or greater earthquakes occur at, especially in the Alaskan Subduction zone.
+I am interested in better understanding the frequency that magnitude 9.0 or greater earthquakes occur at, especially in Subduction zones.
 Additionally, I am interested in how the frequency of megathrust earthquakes compared to the frequency of smaller magnitude earthquakes.
+The Gutenberg-Richer regression equation shows this relationship, so making it very easy to examine large amounts of earthquake data using this equation will be very helpful.

 ## Data:
 The datasets that I am using are the earthquake data gathered from the USGS Earthquake catelog.
-I am using the data from the Chilean subduction zone, along with the Alaska Subduction zone.
+I am using the data from the Chilean subduction zone, the San Andreas subduction zone, and the Alaskan Subduction zone.
 I am using data spanning the time period of 2020 through 2021, and I am using all earthquakes with a magnitude 2 or higher.
+The datasets that I used are included as csv files in this github page.
+The program I wrote is intended to run given any csv dataframe compiled in the same way that USGS sets up their data downloads.

 ## Data Analysis:
-I am analyzing this data by graphing the log of the frequency of earthquakes against the magnitude that they occur at.
-By solving for the best fit line of this data comparison, I will be able to determine the area's Gutenberg-Richer equation constants.
+I am analyzing this data by graphing frequency of earthquakes against the magnitude that they occur at, and displaying the results on a logarithmic scale.
+In order to do this, I first pull all the magnitudes of each earthquakes from the csv dataframe, and add these to an array.
+After this, I sort the data by magnitude, making a variable for each magnitude value at 0.1 intervals.
+I then plot the results

 ## References:
 Gutenberg and Richer, 1944